 pack that can overpower the instinct for self-preservation.
 What made Jesus transcendent was embracing

 Maccabee could, with a great exertion of charisma, summon up this instinct to

 inspire men on the battlefield to save their own people, but those of us who

 desire to emulate Jesus must offer a love greater than love of country, love of

-family, love of neighborhood, gang, fraternity or any other allegiance, and
+family, love of neighborhood, gang, fraternity or any other allegiance, and embrace

-embrace the stranger, even our enemies.
+the stranger, even our enemies.
+It is

-enemy, and no further; that is hard to hear, but true.
+further; that is hard to hear, but true.